objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 `Maven` suggests rebuilding only changed project modules to speed up the build process.

 ### Gradle
-`Gradle`, like `Maven`, builds a project in [LifeCycles Gradle](https://docs.gradle.org/current/userguide/build_lifecycle.html), which consists of phases.
 But unlike `Maven`, `Gradle` builds projects using a task graph - [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph), in which some tasks can be executed synchronously.
-To speed up project builds, `Gradle` uses incremental builds [Incremental build](https://docs.gradle.org/current/userguide/incremental_build.html#sec:how_does_it_work).
+To speed up project builds, `Gradle` employs incremental builds [Incremental build](https://docs.gradle.org/current/userguide/incremental_build.html#sec:how_does_it_work).
-For an incremental build to work, the tasks that are used to build the project must have source and output files must be specified.
+For an incremental build to work, the tasks used to build the project must have specified source and output files.
 ```
 task myTask {
     inputs.dir 'src/main/java/MyTask.somebody' // Specify the input directory